What is happening in Yemen?

 What is Save the Children doing in Yemen?

-Save the Children has been working in Yemen since 1963.
+Save the Children has been supporting children and their families in Yemen since 1963.
 When the conflict in Yemen started in 2015, we significantly increased our humanitarian response.

 Children in Yemen paint a mural on the walls of a school as part of the Flowers for Children campaign.
 Photo: Al-Baraa Mansoor / Save the Children.